How to Restore Gut Flora After Taking Antibiotics

 - Brain fog

-You don’t have to sit around and wait for your body to readjust.
-Read on to find out how to restore your gut flora and bounce back from antibiotics as quickly as possible.
+You don’t have to sit around and just wait for your body to readjust.
+Read on to find out how to restore your gut flora so you bounce back from antibiotics as quickly as possible.

 Take probiotics to restore gut flora

-Beneficial bacteria balance out microbes that slow you down.
-Every dose of antibiotics wipes out a large portion of bacteria in your entire system, including the good guys.
+Every dose of antibiotics wipes out a large portion of bacteria throughout your entire body, including the good guys.
 After that, the good microbes and the unfriendly ones slowly rebuild, and if all goes well, they come back into balance.
-But, it takes time, and they don’t always colonize in balance.
-Sometimes, one or a few harmful strains takes over.
+But, it takes time, and they don’t always colonize in harmony.
+Probiotics can help bacteria grow back faster and in balance.

-Timing and type are crucial: Make sure to take your probiotics at least two hours away from antibiotic doses in either direction.
-Also, watch for histamine-producing strains, like Lactobacillus casei, Lactobacillus reuteri, and Lactobacillus bulgaricus, if you’re sensitive.
-Instead, opt for Lactobacillus plantarum, Bifdocaterium lactis, and Bifidobacterium longum.
-These strains lower histamine levels, reduce inflammation, and improve digestion.
-More on the best types of probiotics here.
+- Timing and type are crucial: Make sure to take your probiotics at least two hours before or after antibiotic doses.
+Also, if you are sensitive to probiotics, avoid strains that might generate histamines, like Lactobacillus casei, Lactobacillus reuteri and Lactobacillus bulgaricus.
+Instead, opt for Lactobacillus plantarum, Bifdocaterium lactis, Bifdocaterium infantis and Bifidobacterium longum.
+These strains lower histamine levels, reduce inflammation and improve digestion.

-Use s.
-Boulardii during antibiotics: S. Boulardii is a beneficial yeast, not a bacteria, so antibiotics can’t touch it.
-In several studies, researchers found that s.
-Boulardii prevented antibiotic-associated diarrhea (AAD) when they administered it with antibiotics.
+- Take S. boulardii: S. boulardii is a beneficial yeast, not a bacteria, so antibiotics can’t touch it.
+In several studies, researchers found that S. boulardii prevented antibiotic-associated diarrhea (AAD) when they administered it with antibiotics.

-Cut sugar while you’re on antibiotics, and after
+Cut back on sugar while you’re on antibiotics, and after

 Without bacteria to keep them at bay, fungi have the opportunity to get busy during a course of antibiotics.
-You can attribute a lot of the problems that you experience after antibiotics — diarrhea, infections down there — to fungal overgrowth, particularly yeast.
+You can attribute a lot of the problems that you experience after antibiotics — like diarrhea and infections down south — to fungal overgrowth, particularly yeast.
 One problematic strain of fungus is candida albicans, which is especially prone to going haywire after antibiotics.

 Candida thrive on sugar and simple carbohydrates (like bread and pasta) that your body quickly turns into sugar.
-Candida will flourish if bacteria aren’t there to fight back, and it will get sugar from the food you eat.
+Candida will flourish if it gets sugar from the food you eat and bacteria aren’t present to fight back.
 To keep it from taking over, keep your sugar and carb intake to a minimum.
 They won’t get very far if they don’t have a substantial food source.
 Staying away from sugar is always good advice, but it’s especially crucial when you’re taking antibiotics.

 Giving your membranes what they need to stay strong won’t completely prevent fungi from shooting their roots into your intestinal walls, but it will make them more resistant to damage and more resilient when the antibiotics are done and it’s time to heal.

-Collagen is the protein that holds your membranes together, and taking hydrolyzed collagen will give your cells all of the amino acids they need when it’s time to patch up.
-You can’t make collagen without vitamin C, even if you ingest collagen protein, so it’s a good idea to boost your vitamin C intake along with it.
+Collagen is the protein that holds your membranes together, and taking collagen peptides will give your cells all of the amino acids they need when it’s time to patch up the intestinal walls.
+You can’t make collagen without vitamin C, so it’s a good idea to boost your vitamin C intake when supplementing with hydrolyzed collagen.

 Eat a lot of veggies